-Remember that modules “Clutter” and “Large & Old Files” requires the same steps as the “Junk Files” module when it comes to cleaning them up.
+Remember that modules “Mail Trash” and “Large & Old Files” requires the same steps as the “System Junk” module when it comes to cleaning them up.

 In this step, you have to wait until the junk files are erased.
 After which, they will be seen as marked with 0 KB.

 However, some will not be marked as such since they are folders that are auto-recreated.